Medicinal, Herbal, and Edible Plants

 FRUIT & NUTS: A comprehensive guide to the cultivation, uses and health benefits of over 300 food producing plants

 Susanna Lyle.
-An A to Z guide describes 300+ species of temperate and subtropical fruit and nut plants.
-Contains information on cultivation and propagation, harvesting times and yields, storing and using the produce and the most popular varieties.
+An A-to-Z guide that describes over three hundred (300) species of temperate and subtropical fruit and nut plants.
+Contains information on cultivation and propagation, harvesting times and yields, storing and using the produce, and the most popular varieties.
 Includes a particular emphasis on the nutritional and health benefits of the fruit or nut described.
 An extensive, informative reference to temperate and subtropical food-producing plants from around the world, suitable for home gardeners, horticulture professionals, orchardists, and consumers.
 8-3/8 x 11-1/4, 480p, 300 color photos, 2006.
 OVERSIZE.

 Katie Letcher Lyle.
 An illustrated field guide to the most common edible wild plants, with recipes.
+Latest edition adds 10 new plants/entries.
 Provides everything you need to know - when to harvest, and how to recognize, prepare, and eat them.
 For each entry, the book supplements a field guide description with folklore and recipes, such as wild asparagus pizza, fiddlehead soup, blackberry mousse, and elderberry pie.
 A valuable companion for hikers, campers, and anyone who enjoys eating the good food of the earth.
-5-1/2 x 8-1/2, 208p, color insert, b&w illustrations, 2004.
+"Wherever foraging takes you, this is a handy [guide] to include in a daypack" - farmersmarketonline.com.
+5-1/2 x 8-1/2, 224p, color insert, b&w illustrations, 2004, 2010.

 THE FORAGER’S HARVEST: A Guide to Identifying, Harvesting, and Preparing Edible Wild Plants

 Samuel Thayer.
-A practical guide to all aspects of edible wild plants – where to find them, how to identify them, their seasons of harvest, and their methods of collection & preparation.
-Detailed descriptions are accompanied by color photos.
-Features: a step-by-step tutorial to plant identification; comparisons of potentially confusing plants; an illustrated glossary, and; a foraging calendar showing harvest time for wild foods. “…This book is a ‘must’ for novice harvesters and experienced foragers alike.”
+A practical guide to all aspects of edible wild plants - where to find them, how to identify them, their seasons of harvest, as well as their methods of collection and preparation.
+Detailed descriptions are accompanied by color photographs.
+Features: a step-by-step tutorial to plant identification; comparisons of potentially confusing plants; an illustrated glossary, and; a foraging calendar showing harvest time for wild foods. ..."This book is a 'must' for novice harvesters and experienced foragers alike."
 6 x 9, 368p, 200+ color photos, b&w illustrations, 2006.

 THE ILLUSTRATED GUIDE TO EDIBLE WILD PLANTS